Adamoso/testJoss/paper.md

 `devtools::install_github('ModelOriented/xai2cloud')`

-Droplet setup is requisite to start working with model deployment using xai2cloud.
+Droplet setup is needed to start working with model deployment.
 The quick setup guide is available at the package's [website](https://modeloriented.github.io/xai2cloud/).
 Assuming the configuration has been completed, the deployment of any predictive models is rapid and effortless.
 Below is a code sample attached which produces an [example](http://167.172.203.24/exp_name/__swagger__/).

 * 1. Create a model
 ```r